pyglet.resource

 Add a font resource to the application.

 Fonts not installed on the system must be added to pyglet before they can be used with font.load.
-Although the font is added with its filename using this function, it is loaded by specifying its family name.
+Although the font is added with its filename using this function, fonts are always loaded by specifying their family name.
 For example:

 resource.add_font('action_man.ttf')